paulafortuna/SemEval_2019_public/README.md

 The framework here available provides features and classifiers specially used in this task.
 Regarding the features, we extract Glove Twitter word embeddings, sentiment  and  frequencies  of  words  from  Hate-base.
 The last is a set of features developed in ourwork.
 Regarding the classifiers we used LSTM, SVM and xg-Boost.

 ## Configuration
+In the [configurations section](https://github.com/paulafortuna/SemEval_2019_public/tree/master/configurations) you can access on how to configure this project.

 ## The experiments